jdelrieg/tchannel_5TeV/README.md

 ## QCD estimate

-To estimate QCD, you need to have run over all the samples and have a folder with all the .pkl.gz files.
-The script `SaveQCD.py` takes those inputs and creates a `QCD.pkl.gz` file with the QCD estimate.
-Run the script as:

-    python analysis/tt5TeV/SaveQCD.py -p histos5TeV/16jan2023/ -n 32

-You can draw QCD plots (that is, events with fake electrons and muons) using the `DrawQCD.py` script.
-For example:

-    python analysis/tt5TeV/DrawQCD.py -p histos5TeV/16jan2023/
+To estimate QCD, you need first to run the QCD MonteCarlo sample.
+To do so, some relaxation in the selection are needed.
+That is why the `run.py` script hast to point at `tchannel5TeV_QCD_fakerateshape.py` instead to the nominal `tchannel5TeV_charge.py`.
+After that, just run the analysis in the common way:

+    python analysis/tt5TeV/run.py cafea/json/5TeV/newxsecs/QCD.json -n 64 -j -o QCD_shape

+That will give the unique MC shape that is used in every region of the analysis.
+After that, the extrapolation factors and total differences have to be extracted (for now this is done a little bit 'by hand').
+To do so

 ## Plotting and tables